open-horizon/examples/edge/services/helloworld/CreateService.md

 # Creating Your Own Hello World Edge Service

-Follow these steps to create your first simple Horizon edge service.
+Follow the steps in this page to create your first simple Horizon edge service.

 ## Preconditions for Developing Your Own Service

-1. If you haven't already done so, go through the steps in these sections:
+1. If you have not already done so, complete the steps in these sections:

   - [Preconditions for Using the Hello World Example Edge Service](README.md#preconditions)
   - [Using the Hello World Example Edge Service with Deployment Pattern](README.md#using-helloworld-pattern)